By: Lydia Fulson / Writer, Photographer, Blogger, Artist, Thrill Seeker, and Adventurer

 Visits are only allowed when accompanied by a tour guide, so do your research!
 There are some wunderbar tours to join to get a real glimpse into the history of these palaces that one may miss without a guide!

 Alright, back to Glienicke.
-This darling little piece of Italy in Germany didn't only land a spot on the list of best palaces/castles in Berlin, but it ALSO won a spot on the UNESCO World Heritage Site list.
+This darling little piece of Italy in Germany didn't only land a spot on the list of the best palaces/castles in Berlin, but it ALSO won a spot on the UNESCO World Heritage Site list.

 The famous Prussian gardener who manicured the palace gardens certainly knew what he was doing.
 The beautiful pavilion surrounded by those luscious green arrangements and the terraces with climbing ivy are perfect.